Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "That’s not very nice, Allison."

 "Well I’m not gonna *do* it!"
 Allison defended herself.
-"Just… You know?"
+"Just...
+You know?"

 "I know."
 Xiù nodded.
-She was looking at people who had never… never gone hand-to-hand with a sapient worm in a robot suit.
+She was looking at people who had never... never gone hand-to-hand with a sapient worm in a robot suit.
 Never hidden in a Hunter meat locker.
 Never come within a whisker of horrible death not once but twice.
 Never seen their innocent protegé, their *sister*, dying.
 They had no idea who Triymin had been, what life was *really* like.
 She wondered if they even *had* dreams any longer, or if those dreams extended beyond a happy family and home.

-They didn’t *look* happy…
+They didn’t *look* happy...

 Allison squeezed her hand again.
 "I try not to judge." she said.
 "But it’s hard, ain’t it?"